 What are the symptoms of B12 deficiency?

-Some of the symptoms of cobalamin deficiency include weakness, fatigue, dizziness, and loss of breath.
-Low levels of vitamin B12 can lead to anemia and nerve damage, which is characterized by tingling in the hands and feet.
+Overall, this deficiency is relatively common.
+That said, some of the symptoms of vitamin B12 deficiency include weakness, fatigue, dizziness, and loss of breath.
+Moreover, low levels of vitamin B12 can lead to anemia and nerve damage, which is characterized by tingling in the hands and feet.

 How much B12 should I take daily?

-The recommended daily intake of vitamin B12 depends on age.
-Healthy adults need 2.4 mcg of cobalamin daily.
-However, pregnant women have to increase their daily vitamin B12 intake to 2.6 mcg, while lactating women need even more cobalamin, i.e., 2.8 mcg per day.
+The recommended daily intake of vitamin B12 varies by age.
+Healthy adults need a vitamin B12 dosage of 2.4 mcg.
+Be that as it may, pregnant women have to increase their daily vitamin B12 intake to 2.6 mcg while lactating women need even more cobalamin — 2.8 mcg per day.

 Why do I need vitamin B12 injections?

-B12 injections are used to prevent or treat cobalamin deficiency.
+B12 injections are used to prevent or treat this vitamin deficiency.
 Vegetarians and vegans usually have inadequate levels of this vitamin since vitamin B12 is naturally found in animal products.
+In other words, they might need to talk about a proper vitamin B12 injection dosage with their healthcare provider.
 Also, some people have a problem with the absorption of cobalamin due to some medical conditions.
-As a deficiency in vitamin B12 can cause serious health problems, it is crucial to treat it on time.

 Which foods are high in B12?

 Vitamin B12 or cobalamin is naturally present in various foods of animal origin.
-Different types of meat, fish, seafood, eggs, milk, and dairy products are excellent sources of this vitamin.
+As a matter of fact, different types of meat, fish, seafood, eggs, milk, and dairy products are excellent cobalamin sources.
 In addition, many foods are enriched with synthetically made vitamin B12.

 Can you get B12 from plants?

 Generally, plants don’t contain vitamin B12.
-However, this nutrient is usually added to cereals, soy products, nutritional yeasts, and other food products.
-Therefore, if you follow a strict vegetarian or vegan diet, you need to include these vitamin B12 foods in order to prevent cobalamin deficiency.
+However, this nutrient is usually added to cereals, soy products, nutritional yeast, and other food products.
+Therefore, if you follow a strict vegetarian or vegan diet, you need to include these vitamin B12 foods to prevent this vitamin deficiency.